jillxoreilly/StatsCourseBook_2024/_sources/Chapter3_DataWrangling/MT_wk3_outcomes.md

 **Data disaggregation**
 * Plot data separately, and report data separately, for different cases of a categorical variable
-* Create a new categorical variable to caategorize a continuous variable
+* Create a new categorical variable to categorize a continuous variable